-When assessing open space costs, we have also considered the extent to which the additional embellishments lead to improved amenities in the limited space available.
-Overall, we consider the cost estimates for open space embellishment in SLS CP are reasonable, considering the reduction in per person open space provision.
+When assessing open space costs, we have considered the extent to which the additional embellishments lead to improved amenities in the limited space available.
+We consider the cost estimates for open space embellishment in SLS CP are reasonable, considering the reduction in per person open space provision.